 - Ambulatory Care – Common health complaints, injuries, respiratory infections, headaches, stomach aches, rashes, etc., medical consultations, health-related referrals and preventive health services and education.

 - Procedures – Suture removal, dressing changes, urine pregnancy testing.

 - Vision Screening – Snellen chart testing, referrals for ophthalmologists when corrective lenses are indicated.

-The College has contracted with Dr. Jarrell to provide basic medical care.
 Please see the Health Services page for more information.

 Any students, visitors, faculty or staff who have traveled abroad and/or visited countries such as Guinea, Sierra Leone and Liberia in the past few weeks are strongly encouraged to contact the College Health Center at (302) 736-2521 or (302) 736-2412 before or immediately upon arrival on campus to discuss screening, monitoring and precaution that have been recommended by the CDC.

 Immunizations and physicals are required for admission to Wesley College.
 The company “Castle Branch” will be coordinating students efforts to meet this requirement.
 However, Wesley College staff will make themselves available to answer any questions as students move throughout the process.
 Students must pay a one-time fee of $35 for the service.
 Students are required to retrieve and upload completed immunization and physical forms to Castle Branch.
 All physical forms must be completed after June 1, filled out, and signed by a medical provider.
 Physicals completed prior to June 1 will not be accepted.

 Forms must be submitted no later than August 1 for Fall and December 15 for Spring.
 Please feel free to give us a call: Admissions Office, (302) 736-2400 or the Wellness Center, (302) 736-2521 if you have any questions.